xlionjuan/rustdesk-rpm-repo/README.md

 If you wanna switch channel, edit `/etc/yum.repos.d/xlion-rustdesk-rpm-repo.repo`, edit the `baseurl`.

 ## Import/Verify GPG Key
-The fingerprint is
+The fingerprint is:

 ```
 1521 F219 00DB 3201 95AF A358 2BE8 3361 1FF6 0389
 ```

-Please ignore the name, I shared the same key with APT repo,
+Please ignore the name, I shared the same key with APT repo.

-## Install
+## Install/Upgrade RustDesk

 ```bash
 sudo dnf install rustdesk